Masterminds/glide/docs/glide.yaml.md

     - `subpackages`: A record of packages being used within a repository.
 This does not include all packages within a repository but rather those being used.
     - `os`: A list of operating systems used for filtering.
 If set it will compare the current runtime OS to the one specified and only fetch the dependency if there is a match.
 If not set filtering is skipped.
 The names are the same used in build flags and `GOOS` environment variable.
     - `arch`: A list of architectures used for filtering.
 If set it will compare the current runtime architecture to the one specified and only fetch the dependency if there is a match.
 If not set filtering is skipped.
 The names are the same used in build flags and `GOARCH` environment variable.
-- `devImport`: A list of development packages.
+- `testImport`: A list of packages used in tests that are not already listed in `import`.
 Each package has the same details as those listed under import.